~ BIO ~

 Finding the help and support for my son, getting the proper diagnosis and learning to advocate for him, was and is an ongoing process.
 I have gained a wealth of knowledge on this journey and want to share my knowledge with other parents in similar situations.

-I was born in Germany where I got my degree in Physical Education, German, and English as a foreign language at the Johann Wolfgang Goethe University in Frankfurt.
+I was born and raised in Frankfurt, Germany where I got my degree in Physical Education, German, and English as a foreign language and a Master's degree In Education at the Johann Wolfgang Goethe University in Frankfurt.
 I also hold a Montessori Teaching Credential.
 I worked as a Montessori teacher in Marin County for ten years.
 Additionally, I worked with an occupational therapist helping children with gross motor and sensory integration deficits.
 I am trained in the Orton Gillingham Reading Approach and learned to teach math with the Making Math Real method and Montessori Math Program, both structured multi-sensory learning methods.
 I am a certified Pace provider, a processing and cognitive skills enhancement program.
 For the past nine years, I have been working as a Movement teacher at the local public elementary school in Half Moon Bay.
 In my free time, I enjoy doing yoga, swimming, biking, hiking, and dancing.